ZhianMai/Thread-safe-Hashmap/README.md

 # Thread-safe Linked List and Hash Map (in Java)

-This repo contains the implementation of thread-safe linked list and hash map and Junit test cases.
+This repo contains implementations of thread-safe linked list, hash map and their Junit tests.

 ## Update